Almost 75 percent of large companies now use online research communities to engage their customers.

 Building your own solution piecemeal will lead to a disjointed view of the customer from siloed data sources with no centralized digital source of VIP insights that can be utilized across the organization, increasing efficiency.
 It will lengthen the time to get actionable insight rather than shorten it, and raise your Cost Per Insight (CPI).

 Consider the bigger picture

-For many technology companies with in-house development expertise and use to being scrappy, it’s tempting to build software in-house or duct tape together various tools and platform to create an end-to-end research panel and intelligence ecosystems.
+For many technology companies with in-house development expertise and used to being scrappy, it’s tempting to build software in-house or duct tape together various tools and platforms to create an end-to-end research panel and intelligence ecosystems.
 It requires seriously considering your available resources, the ability to scale, your long-term strategy and the opportunity costs involved.